-One of the key selling points for Google’s Pixel phones is the software.
-While Android 10 brings a few of these features to the broader Android phone population, the Pixel 4 and Pixel 4 XL are packed with neat tricks and unique features that separate them from the rest.
+Setting up a new phone can be overwhelming, especially ones as feature-rich as the Pixel 4 and Pixel 4 XL.
+After all, one of the key selling points for Google’s Pixel phones is the software, and these two phones brought a range of new features to the table when they were released in 2019.
+While Android 10 (and Android 11) brought a few of these features to the broader Android phone population, the Pixel 4 and Pixel 4 XL are packed with neat tricks and unique features that separate them from the rest.

-Skip the lock screen with face unlock
+- How to skip the lock screen with face unlock

-To choose your preference, go into Settings > Security > Face Unlock and toggle off Skip lock screen to have the phone wait to go to the home screen until you swipe up.
+To choose your preference, go into Settings > Security > Face Unlock and toggle off Skip Lock Screen to have the phone wait to go to the home screen until you swipe up.

 Google Assistant has always shown a strong proclivity for conversation and recognizing natural speech.
 One of the best features to help showcase this is Continued Conversation.
 When enabled, this feature keeps the Google Assistant listening for further speech after an initial query or command is made.
 Although this has been an option for smart speakers for some time, this is the introduction of this feature on a smartphone.

-It’s off by default, but turning this on is as easy as heading to Settings > Apps and notifications > Assistant and toggling on Continued Conversation.
+It’s off by default, but turning this on is as easy as heading to Settings > Apps and Notifications > Assistant and toggling on Continued Conversation.

 Now Playing is a hidden gem exclusively available on Pixel phones.
-Introduced in the Pixel 2, the feature detects and identifies music around you, adding them to a neat and tidy, chronologically sorted archive for you to look back at later.
+Introduced in the Pixel 2, the feature detects and identifies music around you, adding them to a neat and tidy, chronologically-sorted archive for you to look back at later.
 It doesn’t require an internet connection, so the battery impact isn’t noticeable, but it also won’t identify every song you hear — whether you’re in a coffee shop or a store.
 You can have it identify songs discretely, sending them to the master log, or have it also show the name of songs on the lock screen.

 Thankfully, there’s a very quick and easy way to access this.
-All you have to do is hit the volume button on the side of the phone, and under the on-screen volume slider you’ll see an icon at the bottom that looks like lines of text in a box.
+All you have to do is hit the Volume Button on the side of the phone, and under the on-screen volume slider, you’ll see an icon at the bottom that looks like lines of text in a box.
 Tap that icon to toggle on or off Live Captions.
 To control settings regarding this feature, you can head to Settings > Sound > Live Caption.

 The Pixel 4’s Motion Sense feature brings radar technology into the fold, enabling gesture-based interactions that don’t require you to pick up the phone or touch it at all.
 These include waving over the phone to snooze an alarm, silence a call, or skip a song, as well as reaching to the phone to check notifications.
 As we note in our review, waving to snooze an alarm is a feature that we love for being way too easy.
 If you’re a chronic snoozer, this will either be your best friend or your (or perhaps your work’s) worst enemy.

-To turn on Motion Sense tap into Settings > System > Motion Sense where you can choose your gestures.
+To turn on Motion Sense, tap into Settings > System > Motion Sense, where you can choose your gestures.